farzamvalizade/farzamvalizade/README.md

 ## Farzam Valizade
-I'm Farzam.I'm currently learning Programming and  I have some skills and projects that you can see them in my github.I'm working and learning in Web development.
+I'm Farzam.
+I'm currently learning Programming and  I have some skills and projects that you can see them in my github.
+I'm working and learning in Web development.

 ## 🌐 Socials
 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/farzamvalizade)